Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Theoretical Background and Computational Details

-All computations presented herein utilize the LC-$\omega$PBEh\cite{lcwpbeh} functional, a range-separated hybrid (RSH) that incorporates the PBE semilocal functional with parameters $\alpha=0.20$ and $\beta=0.80$.
-The specific value of $\alpha$ is motivated by earlier studies that identified the optimal range for this parameter as $0.2-0.25$\cite{Refaely2012Quasiparticle, Kronik2012excitation}.
-Furthermore, this particular DFA was chosen based on its proven capability to enhance the predictive accuracy of many-body perturbation theory calculations, specifically within the $G_0W_0$ and BSE calculations\cite{ot-rsh-gw100}.
-The functional has a relatively high percentage of exact exchange contribution, which was claimed to be crucial for predicting IP within KS\cite{JPCLVignesh} and $G_0W_0$\cite{Bruneval2013Benchmarking} calculations.
+To investigate the sensitivity of $G_0W_0$ and BSE results to the choice of tuning scheme, we employ the LC-$\omega$PBEh range-separated hybrid (RSH) functional~\cite{lcwpbeh}.
+This functional combines the PBE semilocal density functional approximation with fixed exchange parameters $\alpha=0.20$ and $\beta=0.80$~\cite{camb3lyp}.
+The choice of $\alpha$ is motivated by previous studies, which identified values in the range $0.20$--$0.25$ as optimal for molecular systems~\cite{Refaely2012Quasiparticle,Kronik2012excitation}.
+LC-$\omega$PBEh was selected because it has been shown to provide accurate starting points for many-body perturbation theory calculations, in particular for $G_0W_0$ and BSE calculations~\cite{ot-rsh-gw100}.
+Its relatively large fraction of exact exchange is also important for improving ionization-potential predictions in both KS/GKS~\cite{JPCLVignesh} and $G_0W_0$ calculations~\cite{Bruneval2013Benchmarking}.